uma-universal-money-address/.github/README.md

 # .github

-Contains github metadata for the org.
+This repository contains github metadata for the lightsparkdev organization.
+See profile/README.md for the org README.